By Jessie Festa. This guide to solo travel destinations contains affiliate links to trusted partners!

-It’s one I get asked often; so, I decided to turn my answer into an in-depth blog post to help you plan your next solo adventure.
+It’s a question I get asked often; so, I decided to turn my answer into an in-depth blog post to help you plan your next solo adventure.

-For this post — which is kindly sponsored by Trover — I chose a variety of destinations spanning a few different continents.
-Below, you’ll find favorites from North America, South America, Europe, Central America and Africa.
+For this post I chose a variety of destinations spanning a few different continents.
+Below, you’ll find favorites from North America, South America, Europe, Central America, and Africa.

 Now, that doesn’t mean Oceania and the Middle East don’t have incredible solo destinations — they do — but I wanted to narrow this list down to 11.